 - Distract your thoughts.
 Again, get your mind on something else that keeps you busy for a while.
 It gives you time to regroup.

 Practicing these training techniques over and over again will help us see lions as lambs.
-Peace and comfort in moving forward will be prevalent.
-Give’r a try.
+Give’r a try and keep moving forward.

 By CT Copyright © 2019 More Than Existence, All Rights Reserved